rankutah/blog/sites/rank-utah/content/about.md

 ## Meet the founder

 My mission is to bring you customers.
 I continually spend time researching and understanding web design and local SEO (search engine optimization), and investing in the tools, training, and services that give you the best possible results.
-I believe in open communication without limits or restriction.
-Before or after you become a client you can reach out at any time via text, phone, email, or schedule a meeting.
-My clients receive monthly reports to provide complete transparancy on the value they receive and are not locked into a contract.
-If you have any questions please don't hestitate to [reach out](/contact).
+I believe in open communication without limits or restrictions.
+Before or after you become a client, you can reach out at any time via text, phone, email, or schedule a meeting.
+My clients receive monthly reports to provide complete transparency on the value they receive and are not locked into a contract.
+If you have any questions, please don't hesitate to [reach out](/contact).

 ![Benjamin Awerkamp headshot](/media/utah-seo-specialist-web-design-expert-profile-picture.avif)
 {.w-48}

 **Benjamin Awerkamp** <br>
-Web Design Deveoper & Local SEO Specialist <br>
+Web Design Developer & Local SEO Specialist <br>
 Call or Text: [(385) 323-8130](tel:+13853238130) <br>
 Master's in Software Development <br>
 Bachelor's in Business Management